edwarfmartinez/edwarfmartinez/README.md

 ### Hi there 👋, I'm Edwar

-I have experience implementing client-server, web and mobile applications in Colombia, Mexico and USA, working as software developer, technical leader and Scrum Master.
+I have experience implementing client-server, web and mobile applications in Colombia, Mexico and USA, working as software developer, technical leader and scrum master.

 - 🔭 I’m currently working on iOS development